GStechschulte/Bayesian_Modeling-Funds/README.md

             - 1.)
 Mean monthly return, 2.)
 Monthly standard deviation
     - So why not use a smaller dataset?
         - A smaller sample size produces greater uncertainty for the parameter(s) of interest
+    - Using Bayesian statistics allows you to model a prior distribution as the parameters of the model are treated as random variables and unknown.
+Where as in Frequentist statistics, parameters are treated as unknown and fixed
 - **Objective**:
-    - Insert domain knowledge into our prior probability of the model:
+    - Insert domain knowledge as a prior distribution of the model:
         - Use case domain knowledge:
-            - A skilled trader is aware of the tail risks of the Coronavirus pre-market crash.
-The trader is expecting volatile months ahead with negative monthly returns.
+            - An investor is anticipating negative mean monthly returns and higher volatility for the months or year ahead.
+We want to incorporate this belief as a a distribution(s) to compute the uncertainty of mean monthly returns of 0.05% and volatility of 2%
     - This will allow us to reduce the use of past data, and to put an emphasis on our prior probability
         - As we gain more evidence, our prior probability is "washed out" by the new instances
             - After observing the new evidence, our belief is updated; which is called the posterior probability
             - __“Today's posterior is tomorrow's prior”__
-    - In Bayesian Inference, we have access to the parameters posterior distribution which will allow us to interpret point and interval estimates
+    - In Bayesian Inference, we have access to the parameters posterior distribution which will allow us to use MCMC to sample thousands of data points from that distribution.
+From there, we use model diagnostics, interpret the output of the JAGS model, and compute probabilities for our parameters (mu and sigma)
-        - By incorporating forward looking priors complemented with having access to the posterior distribution, we can assess the probability of achieving a certain % mean monthly return and mean monthly volatility
+        - By incorporating forward looking priors complemented with having access to the posterior distribution, we can assess the probability of achieving a particular mean monthly return and mean monthly volatility